coleenquadros/configuration/README.md

 - Management of OLM catalog entries for managing service operators: `schemas/olm`
 - Ownership of OpenShift Kubernetes namespace resources: `schemas/opensfhit`
 - Management of cluster monitoring, such as zabbix, prometheus, and alert manager: `schemas/monitoring`
+- Cloud (AWS) resource provisioning: `schemas/cloud`

 ## Integration Notes

+### Open questions:

+- Should we protect against poorly performing upstream services with heuristics against the magnitude of the change and the service API responses?

+  - Unknown

+- Is it actually possible to run a full rectification loop that is declarative and idempotent against all of our required services?
+Are we going to run into rate limits against the upstream services?

+  - Unknown

+- Will we have the "list" permissions required for running a rectification loop against a running service for each required integration?

+  - Unknown

 ### Vault notes: